jdlafferty/relational/paper/rebuttal/comment_responses/esbn_comparisons.md

 We trained Abstractors all the way up to "distribution of 20", and trained *only on the first 23 images* (which is the minimum possible).
 The Abstractor achieved 100% test accuracy on previously unseen images.
 (The Abstractor used a pretrained same/different relation.)

 It is instructive (if non-intuitive) to consider how the Abstractor achieves this result.
 Effectively, the transformed abstract symbol $A_j$ for object $j$ counts how many times the encoded value $E_j$ appears among the other encoded values.
 For answer F above, it appears zero times; for B it appears twice, and for D it appears exactly once.
-The multi-layer perceptron that processes the abstract symbols to learn the discriminant function is able to easily discriminate these values because they do not depend on the encoded images, only whether they are the same or different--this is the relational bottleneck.
+The multi-layer perceptron that processes the abstract symbols is able to quickly learn to discriminate these values because they do not depend on the encoded images, only on whether they are the same or different--this is the relational bottleneck.